In Ukraine's volatile east, a day of shelling, outages, fear | Science-Environment

 Shells struck by the hundreds along the tense front lines in eastern Ukraine, drones monitoring a fragile cease-fire lost their way when the GPS signal they rely on was jammed, and then the cellphone network went dark.

-The village of Stanytsia Luhanska suffered more than its share of explosions on Thursday.
-One shell crashed into a kindergarten, blasting a hole in the wall that sent soccer balls flying off the classroom shelves just as the school day started.
+The number of explosions eased as the day went on, but by then the village of Stanytsia had already suffered more than its share.
+One shell crashed into a kindergarten, blasting a hole in the wall that sent football balls flying off the classroom shelves just as the school day started.
 Others blasted craters into the schoolyard and shattered windows of nearby homes.

 Electronic interference went further overnight, when the cellphone network went down in Luhansk for hours, for the second night in a row, according to an Associated Press journalist working in the area.